campaul/campaul.github.com/source/_posts/2013-01-10-how-not-to-proxy-methods-in-python.markdown

         return (self.x + self.parent.x, self.y + self.parent.y)
 ```

 At this point you would start seeing some problems.
 The graphics will all be correct, but the physics and sound engines will be completely broken.
 While the `position` method was overwritten, `pos` and `location` are direct references to the `Entity`'s `position` method.
-In order to fix this using the current design we have to do more to `RelativeEntity`.
+In order to fix this using the current design you need to do more to `RelativeEntity`.

 ``` python
 class RelativeEntity(Entity):